Soren Johnson: College and EA

-Johnson did not play a lot of games in college, choosing to fully embrace the college experience, resulting in him largely missing the experience of playing Civilization II at that time.
-Prior to college, Johnson was not aware that computer science consisted of learning programming until he first enrolled at Stanford University, where he started by acquiring a BA in History, and eventually a MS in Computer Science.
+Johnson did not play many games in college, choosing to fully embrace the college experience.
+This resulted in him largely missing the experience of playing Civilization II at that time.
+Prior to college, Johnson was not aware that computer science consisted of learning programming until he first enrolled at Stanford University, where he started by acquiring a BA in History and eventually an MS in Computer Science.

-After college, Johnson started an internship with Electronic Arts, when a friend interning there got him an interview.
+After college, Johnson started an internship with Electronic Arts when a friend interning there got him an interview.
 During his internship at EA Johnson worked on Knockout Kings, developing its AI.
 Johnson returned to school for a semester at Oxford with his college roommate Christopher Tin.
-Tin would eventually be hired to work on Johnson's game Civilization IV, where he composed the Grammy winning song Baba Yetu.
-Johnson played the cello in the Stanford Orchestra, and at one point traveled to China to perform with his fellow Stanford musicians.
+Tin would eventually be hired to work on Johnson's game Civilization IV, where he composed the Grammy-winning song Baba Yetu.
+Johnson played the cello in the Stanford Orchestra and, at one point, traveled to China to perform with his fellow Stanford musicians.

 While in college, one of Johnson's friends, Ratha Harntha, won a bet he made with Johnson.
 The bet required Johnson to shave his head to give himself a mohawk.
 Johnson cites this as proving that while he might lose some challenges, he will honor his word.
-It ended up being the inspiration for the name of his current game development studio: Mohawk Games.
+It was the inspiration for the name of his current game development studio: Mohawk Games.

 Firaxis Games

 After finishing his internship at Electronic Arts, Johnson started employment at Firaxis Games.
 Johnson followed the Civilization III development externally and jumped at the chance to join his idol Sid Meier.
-At the time he joined, much of the previous development team were abandoning Civ III, which was still early in its development.
+When he joined, much of the previous development team was abandoning Civ III, which was still early in development.
 He considered the exodus an opportunity to help Meier and save the franchise from collapse.
 Johnson joined Firaxis in April 2000 and, along with Jake Solomon, started mid-development on Civilization III with director Sid Meier and designer Jeff Briggs.
-By this time only two engineers remained on the team: the intern and audio programmer.
-Johnson was offered his lowest salary to date, but persevered with an intention to use the experience to launch his career.
+Only two engineers remained on the team by this time: the intern and the audio programmer.
+Johnson was offered his lowest salary to date but persevered to use the experience to launch his career.

-Eventually Johnson became co-lead designer alongside Jeff Briggs.
-Johnson had a lot of freedom to work on Civilization III and rewrote a lot of the code from scratch, even with only 16 months left to complete the work before launch.
-Johnson simplified Civilization III's code base so that a lot of new mechanics could be added, without having to simply keep building on top of the previous game.
-This was in contrast to the way Civilization II's code was on top of the original.
-Johnson's hardcore resource features in Civilization III created scarcity in economic terms, becoming a catalyst for diplomacy system.
-Resource and economics systems would continue to be a key feature in his later games.
+Eventually, Johnson became co-lead designer alongside Jeff Briggs.
+Johnson had a lot of freedom to work on Civilization III and rewrote much of the code from scratch, even with only 16 months left to complete the work before launch.
+Johnson simplified Civilization III's code base so that many new mechanics could be added without having to keep building on top of the previous game.
+This was in contrast to how Civilization II's code was on top of the original.
+Johnson's hardcore resource features in Civilization III created scarcity in economic terms, becoming a catalyst for the diplomacy system.
+Resource and economic systems would remain a key feature in his later games.